A Beautiful Truth

 Side-stepping the misleading show on being forever young, plump with creaseless skin, celebrating and glorifying, perpetuating the promise of never getting old and ugly, seeing that we do get old, but we don’t get ugly.

-Ageing promises to bring our past to present, as in a photograph, our diverse character shuttered in position, front and centre.
-But let’s remember to celebrate how we were and how we’re able to continue to highlight and renew ourselves physically and metaphysically.
-Not only is it with nutrition and music and books and pets and friends and fashion and love and lovers and art and science and omnipotent beings and so forth, it’s also because of Max Factor.
+Therefor, ageing promises to bring our past to present, as in a photograph, our diverse character shuttered in position, front and centre.
+A reminder to celebrate who we were, but also how we were able to continue and to highlight and to renew ourselves, physically and metaphysically.

 This article was inspired by Angelo Gallamini a fashion designer and Rodolphe von Blon a mature fashion model.